hanfak/topics-to-learn/ide.md

 - Code golf

-I also have editor tabs turned off
+I also have editor tabs turned off.
+This leads me to use shortcuts for navigating between files and classes

 ## Setup/preferences